How to Create a Shot List (+ Template)

 Remember – creating a shot list document that includes everything ahead of time is essential for the efficiency and success of your work as a creative.

-Shot lists are more than just a simple run sheet – they may include details of camera angles, call sheets, notes from the assistant director, shot sizes and other things important to the pre-production process.
+Shot lists are more than just a simple run sheet – they may include details of camera shots and angles, call sheets, notes from the assistant director, shot sizes and other things important to the pre-production process.

 Here are 16 elements that you should include in your shot list template.